 Anahi Sebastian started noticing a change in 2017: Fewer patients at Every Child Pediatrics' Denver clinic, where she was lead medical receptionist, were enrolled in Medicaid and more were uninsured.
-"All of a sudden, our selfpay increased," she said.
+"All of a sudden, our self-pay increased," she said.

-Anahi observations line up with a trend emerging across Every Child Pediatrics' other clinics and in health care clinics around the state: In 2019, more children are uninsured.
+Anahi's observations line up with a trend emerging across Every Child Pediatrics' other clinics and in health care clinics around the state: In 2019, more children are uninsured.

 Colorado has had a historically low uninsured rate for residents between the ages of 0 and 18 in recent years.
 In 2015, just 2.5 percent of the state's children were uninsured, compared with 6.7 percent of all Coloradans.
-That low came after a concerted effort to ensure that all eligible children were enrolled in Medicaid or Child Health Plan Plus (CHP+), a public low-cost health insurance program.

-In 2019, however, the CHAS found that the uninsured rate among young people has increased: 4.3 percent of children are now uninsured.
-That represents about 54,145 kids.
-The rate is notably higher among children in families earning less than 400 percent of the federal poverty level, or about \$26,000 for a family of four.
+That rate increased between 2015 and 2019, however: In 2019, the CHAS found that 4.3 percent of children are now uninsured.
+That represents about 58,000 kids.
 At the same time, enrollment in Medicaid has decreased.